EU MDR: everything you need to know about Medical Device Regulation

 In today’s article, we’ll discuss the basics of EU MDR and we’ll look at how these changes influence the software development process.

 What does the new EU MDR mean for the medical sector?

 Before we start, it’s important to mention that these changes apply to the European Union market exclusively.
 The US, Canada, Japan and China have their own regulations that – to a limited extent, but differ from the European guidelines.

-Thanks to these new regulations, we now have stable, clear and balanced rules and a regulation framework that is recognised internationally.
-They were introduced to increase clinical safety and unify the access to the medical market for manufacturers.
+EU MDR provides stable, clear and balanced rules and a regulatory framework that is recognised internationally.
+It was introduced to increase clinical safety and unify the access to the medical market for manufacturers.